Vulpolox/CompSci353Program4/README.md

 ## Sources Used

 * Logic puzzles were based off of "Mimic Logic" by Nihohe Soft ([https://store.steampowered.com/app/2455920/Mimic_Logic/](https://store.steampowered.com/app/2455920/Mimic_Logic/))
-* I used generative AI to generate random intersting facts and funny dialogue that are displayed at differnt points in the game
+* I used generative AI to create random intersting facts and funny dialogue that are displayed at differnt points in the game

 ## Base Program Requirements